vasujain1970/DSA/README.md

 - Contains the code for the objection handling feature.
 - Includes,
-    - **Information extraction:** an NER model that extract relevant objections such as Budget, Information, Internal, Interested, Not Interested, Timing, Competitor, Authority.
+    - **Information extraction:** a regex model that extract relevant objections such as Budget, Information, Internal, Interested, Not Interested, Timing, Competitor, Authority.

 ## Prerequisites